mingstellar/Wide-Residual-Network-22-10/README.md

-# Wide-Residual-Networks-22-10
+# Wide-Residual-Network-22-10
-A pytorch implementation of WideResNets(WRNs) for CIFAR10
+A pytorch implementation of WideResNet(WRN) for CIFAR10
 # Training
 `python train.py`
 # Acknowledgement